KevinSun127/math/matrix/README.md

 ## Run Program
 To compile, execute the makefile via the command line:<br />
 `make`<br />
+To start the program, run the following command line:<br />
+`./matrix`
 Program will ask for the user to input values row by row and to select the desired operation.